Orléans Cathedral: History

-First Cathedral
+First cathedral

 The earliest known account of the construction of a cathedral in Orléans was in 330 AD, in which was then still called Aurelianum to Saint Euverte of Orléans, a 4th-century Roman bishop.
 However archaeological evidence suggests that the site may have been the location of an even older Roman pagan temple dating to the 1st century.
 After the spread of Christianity throughout the Roman Empire, it was said that the church received grants for further construction from Emperor Constantine and a morsel of the True Cross that had been discovered in Jerusalem.
 The cathedral was not directly impacted by the siege of the city by Atilla the Hun in 451 and later the fall of Rome itself, and despite looting by Normans in 865, the structure continued to be revamped and extended.
 By this time, the cathedral had grown large enough to hold the coronations of kings, including Charles the Bald in 848, and King Odo in 888.

 After the destruction of most of the city including the cathedral by fire in 989, Hugh Capet and his son Robert the Pious, saw to it that Bishop Arnoul I had sufficient funds to rebuild a new cathedral.
 The structure was completed in 1000 and was constructed in the Romanesque style.
-With the addition of two belltowers in 1108, the cathedral became the largest of its kind in France, the same year Louis VI of France was crowned in the cathedral.
+With the addition of two belltowers in 1108, the cathedral became the largest of its kind in France, the same year Louis VI of France was crowned inside of the cathedral.
 At the same time as Robert the Pious was rebuilding the nearby Church of Saint-Aignan, a new choir was installed in the same early Romanesque style featuring an ambulatory and three radiating chapels, and stood as the only vaulted section of the Romanesque cathedral.
 During the 11th century, the cathedral became a stopover site for Christians on the pilgrimage to Santiago de Compostela.